Lower Back Pain Treatment In Bellevue,WA

-According to Harvard Health, in most cases, it’s best to let the pain heal on its own.
+According to Harvard Health, it’s best to let the pain heal on its own in most cases.
 But, if you don’t see any improvement in a few days, there are a couple of options you can try that will temporarily soothe the pain.
 These are:

 - Heat and cold therapies

 - Pain-relief creams

 Immediately after the injury, it’s a good idea to apply an ice pack to the affected area.
 The cold will numb the area and reduce the swelling.
 Forty-eight hours after the cold treatment, it can be good to place some heat pads on the spot.
 The heat can relax the muscles and speed up the blood flow.